squaresLab/pladapt/examples/dart/README.md

 Choose the adaptation manager that you want to use.
 Currently supports:
 *   pmc
 *   sdp

+### `--accumulate-observations`
+Accumulates the team's sensor observations as it travels instead of discarding them at each step.
+This leads to more accurate representations of the environment for segments that are closer to the team.
+Currently this is only supported for straight routes and is not compatible with `--square-map`

 ### `--change-alt-latency=value`
 Adjusts the latency of changing altitude.
 Given in *seconds* where the planning period is 60 seconds.
 This defaults to 60 (a single period).